google/ExoPlayer/downloading-media.md

 ~~~
 {: .language-java}

-When a download is paused, it will be in the `Download.STATE_QUEUED` state.
+When downloads are paused, they will be in the `Download.STATE_QUEUED` state.
+Unlike [setting stop reasons][], this approach does not persist any state
+changes.
+It only affects the runtime state of the `DownloadManager`.

 #### Setting the requirements for downloads to progress ####